Credit Improvement Richmond

 Closing out old credit accounts – Even if you’ve fully repaid your credit card debt, you don’t necessarily have to close the account.
 Actually, doing so can have a negative impact on your credit score because it can affect your credit utilization ratio.
 You’d be better off using it once in a while to keep it active rather than closing it out.

-How to Change Your Spending Habits to Improve Your Credit
+How to Change Your Spending Habits in Richmond to Improve Your Credit

 If your credit score needs a boost, there are some things you may be able to do on your own before seeking outside intervention, including the following: